Los Angeles County Museum of Art - 10:00 AM Pick

 - see all dates

 Boney Island is back this Halloween season!
-One of the LA area's most popular family-friendly haunts for decades, the former lawn haunt from Sherman Oaks has joined forces with the Natural History Museum to stage a spookily exciting comeback.
+One of the LA area's most popular family-friendly haunts for decades, the former lawn haunt from Sherman Oaks returns for a second season to the Natural History Museum.

 Traditionally, Boney Island is as family-friendly as a haunt can be.
-Every inch of free space is filled with skeletons, most of whom are engaging in some form of magic trick, including interactive optical illusions and a crowd-pleasing mind-reading skeleton (if you figure out the trick, don't spill the beans!).
-The biggest highlight is an impressive musical light show with glow-in-the-dark fountains shooting phosphorescent streams of water high in the air under the direction of a wise-cracking skeleton host.
+Every inch of free space is filled with skeletons, most of whom are engaging in some form of magic trick, such as performing rope tricks and levitating through hoops, shadow puppetry, and more.

 This haunt has come back from the dead before; it existed as a free home installation for decades before being shut down by bureaucratic issues arising from its extreme popularity.
 A brief return was staged at the Griffith Park Ghost Train, before that popular Halloween event was also shut down.
 This third after-life is an exciting gift to another generation of LA kids!